Loop

 Nested Loops

-You can write another loop inside a loop, which is called nested loops.
-This is useful for iterating over structures like 2D arrays or combinations.
+You can write a loop inside another loop, and this is called a nested loop.
+Nested loops are useful for iterating over two-dimensional data structures or handling combinations of multiple conditions.

 Example: Double while loop